 - You still need to train your dog not to pull.
 The Halti is a useful piece of equipment, but ultimately training is the only long term solution

-However as with all training material, when used correctly the Halti head collar is safe.
-And an excellent way to help change your dog’s behaviour and make walking your dog fun again.
+However, as with all training material, when used correctly, the Halti head collar is safe.
+And an excellent way to help change your dog’s behavior and make walking your dog fun again.

 How to get your dog used to a head collar

 If you are introducing your dog to a head collar for the first time, make it a rewarding experience for your dog.

 Dogs who are trained to accept new or different situations or equipment will learn much faster.
 What’s more, they will be more relaxed than if you try to force them into something.